What’s the difference between marriages and civil partnerships?

 Free of religious connotations

-A common question is ‘do civil partners have the same rights as married couples?’.
-In short, yes, married couples have the same property rights, the same exemptions on inheritance tax, social security and pension benefits as civil partners.
+A common question is ‘Do civil partners have the same rights as married couples?’.
+In short, yes, married couples have the same property rights and the same exemptions on inheritance tax, social security and pension benefits as civil partners.

 For more information, head to our blog or book a call with an amicable divorce expert.